Canada's Middle East engagement strategy

 The governments of Jordan, Iraq and Lebanon require strategies, plans and programs to address the current and future crises and strains facing their countries.
 Much of the region’s basic infrastructure (such as roads, schools and waste management) and natural resources (such as water) have been destroyed, damaged or under immense pressure due to violent conflict or large movements of displaced persons.
 Our development programming is helping local institutions (such as ministries and municipal authorities) to build, maintain and rehabilitate infrastructure and manage natural resources in a more sustainable and equitable manner.

 We are supporting the innovative Global Concessional Financing Facility.
-This allows the governments of Jordan and Lebanon to access low-interest loans for critical investments in large-scale infrastructure projects.
-These projects address the development needs of both refugee populations and local host communities, such as wastewater and transportation infrastructure.
+This allows the governments of Jordan and Lebanon to access low-interest loans for critical investments in large-scale infrastructure and public service projects that benefit refugees and host communities (e.g. education, health, roads and job creation).

 This builds the resilience of these countries against the physical, economic, and social shocks of the refugee crisis and helps ensure the longer-term well-being of vulnerable populations within their borders.
 In Jordan, we are helping municipalities respond to the impacts of Syrian refugee inflows and the needs of local populations through improved infrastructure development and management.